Cuba: Thousands turn out to anti-government protests | DW | 12.07.2021

 A video on Twitter showed demonstrators in San Antonio de los Banos shouting "No Tenemos Miedo" or "We are not afraid."

-Ramon Espinosa, a photographer working for AP news agency, was reportedly wounded in the face while covering the anti-government demonstrations in Havana.
+Ramon Espinosa, a photographer working for the Associated Press, was reportedly wounded in the face while covering the anti-government demonstrations in Havana.

 Prominent Cuban-American officials expressed solidarity with the demonstrators.
 Public figures shared the #SOSCuba hashtag to raise awareness of the situation and call for foreign assistance.